-With Alternative 2, it is expected there would be a temporary and localized reduction in air quality during construction of primarily the storm surge wall due to emissions.
+With Alternative 2, it is expected there would be a temporary and localized reduction in air quality during construction of primarily the storm surge wall and features, and to a lesser degree for the nonstructural measures, due to emissions.
 Emissions would be generated from heavy construction equipment and supporting machinery operating in the area where construction occurs.
 Construction activities would cause minor, short-term air quality effects in the form of fugitive dust or airborne particulate matter from earthwork and unpaved roads accessed for the construction.
 Short-term loadings of internal-combustion engine exhaust gases would be negligible.
+No heavy equipment would be used for construction of the reef-based living shoreline sill feature, although small, motorized boats may be used to access the intertidal zone for construction of the sills.
+The contribution to emissions would be minimal.

 To help minimize construction emissions, reduced idling practices, cleaner fuels, and emission retrofits for construction equipment would be used whenever feasible.
 Any restrictions due to volatile organic compounds would be covered in Material Safety Data Sheets included in designs, plans, and specifications and the environmental protection plan for construction.
 Construction could be phased, reducing the potential for cumulative air impacts from multiple construction sites.
+Diesel engines used to power the hydraulic pumps if electrical power is lost during a storm event would also produce temporary, minimal emissions.
 All Federal actions must be consistent with state plans for implementing the provisions of the Clean Air Act Amendments (State Implementation Plans).
 Alternative 2 would be in conformance with the State Implementation Plan because it would not cause violations of the National Ambient Air Quality Standards.
-Therefore, minor, short termadverse effects would occur to air quality with Alternative 2.
+Therefore, minor, short term adverse effects would occur to air quality with Alternative 2.